KarthikKovuri/Cyclistic_Trend_Analysis/README.md

 The objective is to analyze Cyclistic's historical bike trip data to differentiate between annual members and casual riders, understand the reasons why casual riders might opt for a membership, and assess the potential influence of digital media on marketing tactics.
 Through this analysis, I aim to design effective marketing strategies aimed at converting casual riders into annual members, ultimately increasing membership uptake for Cyclistic.

 ## Data Source
 The data utilized for this project originates from Motivate LLC, a real-world company, under the specified license agreement [here](https://divvybikes.com/data-license-agreement).
-I've amalgamated 12 months of data (from February 2023 to January 2024) from this source into a unified dataset for comprehensive analysis.
+I've consolidated 12 months of data (from February 2023 to January 2024) from this source into a unified dataset for comprehensive analysis.

 ## Data Processing
 **Data Cleaning**: